MTang0728/Regex-Chatbot/README.md

 This is a simple chatbot built with regex.

-A set of default questions are listed in a text file: input.txt The code attempts to perform matching each question with regex and output an answer based on the quesiton.
+A set of default questions are listed in a text file: input.txt, and the code attempts to perform matching each question with regex and output an answer based on the quesiton.